alexanderluiscampino/Entry-Removal-From-List/README.md

 or:

 C:\Users\username\Desktop\Entry-Removal-From-List\runSetListsStandard.bat

+Each routine will have different output

+SetListsAdvanced:
+		- Will only keep entries of excel file that are present on the .csv files.
+		- Removes entries from both files that are present on the toRemove.txt.
+		- Removes any entries with the wrong domain.

+SetListsAdvanced:
+		- Removes entries from both files that are present on the toRemove.txt.
+		- Removes any entries with the wrong domain.

 *This is a standalone .bat file.
 It should run the whole routine, as long as the file & folder structure is kept the same.
 Once it is clicked a CMD window will pop-up.
 Ignore warning that says: